 - Keep your page titles between 40 and 65 characters

 - Ensure page titles are unique and not duplicated across the site

-The meta description is a short description that appears below a search result on Google Search and other search engines.
-They’re used to encourage people to click on your website, as opposed to other search results.
+The meta description is a short description that appears below a search result on Google.
+Its purpose is to encourage people to click on your website.
 Meta descriptions don’t directly impact your search engine ranking, although clicks to your website can indirectly impact your search engine ranking, so it’s worth writing a compelling meta description.